The concept of force is very, very fundamental to physics. Force can be defined as a push or pull that acts on an object.

 Forces Add Up (as do all vectors)

-Returning to the example of the laptop or pencil sitting motionless on the desk.
-Because the force of gravity (down) is equal to the force of opposition caused by the molecules in the desk (up), the laptop does not move.
-Neither does the pencil.
+However, this is not the case.
+Since the force of gravity (down) is equal to the force of opposition caused by the molecules in the desk (up), the laptop does not move.
+Neither does the pencil or any other things at rest on the desk.

 Consider a balloon in the air… Gravity pulls it down, but a person can be under it and blow up.
 The force of the moving air upward can exceed the force of gravity downward, and thus cause the balloon to move upward.
-This is because the net force on the balloon is not zero.
+It moves upward because the net force on the balloon is not zero.

 An object will respond to the net force which is the result of adding up all the forces acting upon it.